 Jennifer Wheeler’s spiritual curiosity began in childhood and has had many manifestations.
 As a child, she was actively engaged in the Lutheran church.
 She discovered the wisdom of the East through the practice of Tae Kwan Do as a teenager, and hatha yoga as a college student.
 Intellectual engagement with the questions of existence dominated her young adult years, during which she found greatest solace in the natural world, a discovery that led her to incorporate nature as a key component of her spiritual life.
 She began formal practice in the Buddhist tradition in her early 40s.
 This eventually led to her ordination as a lay Dharma teacher, and then as a novice monastic in the Vietnamese Mahayana tradition.
 She also obtained a master’s degree in Buddhist Studies under the direction of Dr. Peter Harvey.

-Jennifer first began practicing with Tina in 2008, and has completed many retreats as well as two year-long Awakening Dharma mentoring programs with them.
-She offered beginning samatha meditation instruction under their guidance, and founded and led an ongoing meditation group near her home in Connecticut.
-She currently gravitates toward the non-dual aspect of the great spiritual traditions of the world, and to the Diamond Approach–a contemporary wisdom path.
+Jennifer first began practicing with Tina in 2008, and has completed many retreats as well as two year-long Awakening Dharma mentoring programs with Tina.
+She offered beginning samatha meditation instruction under Tina’s guidance, and founded and led an ongoing meditation group near her home in Connecticut.
+She is now a participant in Tina’s first Teacher Training program.
+Jennifer currently gravitates toward the non-dual aspect of the great spiritual traditions of the world, and to the Diamond Approach–a contemporary wisdom path.

 We want to express our deepest thanks to the many volunteer organizers who have sponsored, organized and managed our events over the years.
 The events wouldn’t have happened without them, and we are grateful for their generosity in spreading the dharma.
 We also want to express our sincere thanks to the volunteers who have edited, improved, listened to, transcribed, and generally improved our audios, videos, and transcripts on this website, as well as our Facebook page.
 The those media wouldn’t be available today without them, and we are grateful for their generosity in making those offerings presentable.
 Many thanks to our volunteers: